Skip to content

 Challengeable: Yes - via manager, works council, or formal objection process.

-Pay-band validation plus min-max pay-range check Is the recommended compensation within the defined pay-band (Min-Max-Pay-Range)?
+Pay-band validation and min-max pay-range check Is the recommended compensation within the defined pay-band (Min-Max-Pay-Range)?
 Rules Engine Auditor

 Decision Record